 This skull looks like it’s made out of honeycomb, which is pretty unique.
 I love the way the honey is dripping and the bees are surrounding the area.

 7. Skull from Three Angles

 I love how this drawing shows the skull from three different angles.
 It’s a great way to show the different features of the skull and how they fit together.

 8. Simple Skull with Mushrooms

 If you want a fun and simple drawing, try this one that features a skull with mushrooms growing out of it.
 Color yours in to make it stand out even more.

 Follow Drawing Tutorials on YouTube

 If you’re a visual learner, you might enjoy following along with drawing tutorials on YouTube.
-Some drawing video tutorials you might want to watch are:
+Check out this drawing video tutorial on How to Draw Skulls (quick and easy).

 Look Though Anatomy Books

 The book Skulls and Skeletons: An Image Archive and Anatomy Reference Book for Artists and Designers by Kale James features a collection of 173 high-resolution anatomical drawings from the 17th and 18th centuries.
 If you’re looking for a great collection of skull and skeleton references, I think you’ll love this book.